rfmaynard/ScrollView/README.md

 going.
 One notable piece of information however is that the ScrollView can contain only one child.

-The methods that I have found useful:
+The methods that I have found useful, practical, and have used personally in
+apps:

 -   pageScroll (int direction) - The ScrollView will shift one page down or up on a shortcut press.
+View.FOCUS_UP to go up one page, and View.FOCUS_DOWN to go down one page.
+Added in API Level 1.

 -   scrollTo(int x, int y) and smoothScrollTo(int x, int y) - this method
     scrolls to the corresponding x and y values within the scroll view.
 Can be very useful for longer than normal ScrollViews.
 The main difference between the two methods is that scrollTo will immediately jump to the x,y and smoothScrollTo will perform an animation while scrolling.

--   onTouchEvent(MotionEvent ev) - this method when called can determine what type of event is occurring on the screen.
-By checking for if the user scrolls using ACTION_SCROLL, one could trigger an event with a scroll.
+Added in API Level 1.

 ### An example project: